 I was a VIP at the time, the bonuses were up to 50% every time I added funds.

 The money in my bank account began to dwindle and there seemed to be no end in sight.
 I made a huge decision and decided to stop.
 I emailed them to ask them to close my account.
 They eventually closed my account and I haven’t heard anything since.
 In 10 years since my visit to New Zealand, I have lost over £17,000 and at the peak, I was depositing £200 a week.

 I have seen many people with similar personalities become addicted to gambling.
-Right now is a difficult time for us all.
-People are bored.
-If you value the contents in your bank account, online gambling may be fun but before you know it, it could become an addiction.
+Right now, with COVID-19, it is a difficult time.
+People become bored.
+If you value the contents in your bank account, online gambling may be fun.
+Sadly, before you know it, it could become an addiction.
 One that can ruin lives!
-Consider reading learn a new skill on lockdown to see what other interesting things you can do if you feel the urge.
+Consider reading learn a new skill on lockdown to see what other things you can do if you feel the urge.